UniAV: Unified Audio-Visual Perception for Multi-Task Video Event Localization: Related Work

 {\bf Audio-visual event localization (AVEL)} aims to detect events that are simultaneously audible and visible in video content.
-Tian \etal~\cite{tian2018audio} introduced the first AVE dataset and proposed an audio-guided visual attention model for the task.
-Subsequent studies~\cite{wu2019dual,xu2020cross,xuan2020cross,duan2021audio} primarily concentrated on event information modeling and cross-modal fusion strategies.
-However, these works formulate AVEL as a segment-level classification problem based on trimmed, short video clips.
+Tian \etal~\cite{tian2018audio} introduced the first AVEL dataset and proposed an audio-guided visual attention model for the task. {Subsequent studies~\cite{wu2019dual,xu2020cross,xuan2020cross,duan2021audio,wang2022semantic,zhou2022contrastive} primarily concentrated on event information modeling and cross-modal fusion strategies, and Zhou \etal~\cite{zhou2024towards} extended AVEL to a new open-vocabulary setting.} However, these works formulate AVEL as a segment-level classification problem based on trimmed, short video clips.
 Each video clip only contains a single audio-visual event, which deviates from real-life scenarios involving diverse untrimmed videos.
-To solve the problem, Geng \etal built the UnAV-100~\cite{geng2023dense} dataset for localizing audio-visual events in untrimmed videos and proposed a model to recognize multiple events and regress their temporal boundaries in a single pass.
-Furthermore, few approaches for audio-visual video parsing~\cite{tian2020unified,lin2021exploring,mo2022multi,rachavarapu2023boosting} and multisensory temporal event localization~\cite{hou2023towards} strive to identify audio-only, visual-only and audio-visual events in videos.
-However, they are all segment-level classification methods with fragmented task definitions, and confined to weakly-supervised settings due to {the lack of temporal annotations in videos during training.} In comparison, we develop a multi-task supervised framework that learns multi-modal event localization from large-scale individually collected datasets for TAL, SED and AVEL with rich label vocabularies.
-Moreover, our model is proposal-based, capable of flexibly regressing and recognizing all temporal instances in untrimmed videos.
+To solve the problem, Geng \etal~\cite{geng2023dense} built the UnAV-100 dataset for localizing audio-visual events in untrimmed videos and proposed a model to recognize multiple events and regress their temporal boundaries in a single pass.
+Furthermore, few approaches for audio-visual video parsing~\cite{tian2020unified,lin2021exploring,mo2022multi,rachavarapu2023boosting} and multisensory temporal event localization~\cite{hou2024toward} strive to identify audio-only, visual-only and audio-visual events in videos.
+However, they are all segment-level classification methods with fragmented task definitions, and confined to weakly-supervised settings due to the lack of temporal annotations in videos during training.
+Besides, the very limited instance categories, \ie, only 25 classes in LLP dataset~\cite{tian2020unified}, make the trained model incapable of detecting diverse instances in complex real-life scenarios.
+In comparison, we develop a multi-task supervised framework that learns multi-modal event localization from large-scale individually collected datasets for TAL, SED and AVEL tasks with rich label vocabularies.
+Moreover, our model is proposal-based, capable of flexibly regressing and recognizing all temporal instances in untrimmed videos with various lengths.